liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    This is our application folder, which we will transform into a client extension.

-1. Go to the `exercises/exercise-4/lesson-codes` folder in your course workspace, open the `webpack.config.js` file, and copy its content.
+1. Go to the `exercises/exercise-4/code-samples` folder in your course workspace, open the `webpack.config.js` file, and copy its content.

-1. From the `clarity-ticketing-ui/public` folder, open the `index.html` file in a text editor or IDE.

 1. Paste the copied content into the `clarity-ticketing-ui/webpack.config.js` file.

-   Note that we’ve added the library format, which specifies how the output bundle should be exposed.
+   Note that we’ve added the `library` format, which specifies how the output bundle should be exposed.

 1. Save the file.

 1. From the `clarity-ticketing-ui/public` folder, open the `index.html` file in a text editor or IDE.

-1. Replace the `<root>` and the `<tickets-root>` tags with `<clarity-ticketing-ui>` tag, the name of our custom element.
+1. Replace the `<root>` and the `<tickets-root>` tags with a `<clarity-ticketing-ui>` tag, the name of our custom element.

-Go to the `exercises/exercise-4/lesson-codes/index.html` to see the correct implementation.
+   Go to the `exercises/exercise-4/code-samples/index.html` to see the correct implementation.

 1. Save the file.

-1. Go to the `exercises/exercise-4/lesson-codes/` folder in your course workspace, open the `index.js` file, and copy its content.
+1. Go to the `exercises/exercise-4/code-samples/` folder in your course workspace, open the `index.js` file, and copy its content.

 1. Paste the copied content into the `clarity-ticketing-ui/index.js` file.